 Take part to help keep our waterways clean

 All storm drains in Belmont go directly to Belmont Creek and into San Francisco Bay.
-In order to keep them flowing properly and to minimize localized flooding during rain events, protecting our waterway and keeping them clear is key to water pollution prevention and flooding prevention.
+In order to keep them flowing properly and to minimize localized flooding during rain events, protecting our waterways and keeping them clear is key to water pollution prevention and flooding prevention.

 A clean community is a happy community.